Medical Devices

 For higher risk products, the technical documentation must be reviewed and tested by a Notified Body (NoBo).
 Affiliate Notified Body Services involve organisations collaborating with designated Notified Bodies.
 This provides expertise, supplementary services, or support for product testing and certification and as a result, streamlines processes and enhances certification capabilities, ensuring products meet EU regulations.
 Certification Experts can guide this process and submit the documentation to the Notified Body, ensuring that the file is complete before the certification procedure.

-- Search and selection of NoBo
+- Search and selection of Notified Bodies

-- Request quotations from NoBo
+- Request quotations from a Notified Body

-- Supervising certification process with NoBo
+- Supervising the assessment process

 UK Responsible Person (UKRP)

 As of Brexit, the MHRA requires manufacturers who are based outside of the UK to assign a UK Responsible Person (UKRP).
-A UKRP is essentially an Authorised Representative UK for manufacturers of Medical Devices and will generally fulfil the same role in accordance with the Medical Devices Regulations 2002 (SI 2002 No 618, as amended) (UK MDR).
+A UKRP is essentially an Authorised Representative for manufacturers of Medical Devices and will generally fulfil the same role in accordance with the Medical Devices Regulations 2002 (SI 2002 No 618, as amended) (UK MDR).
 They are a registered legal party based within the UK that acts as a liaison between a manufacturer outside of the UK and the MHRA.
 UKCA Experts (part of Certification Experts) act on behalf of a manufacturer established outside of the United Kingdom as their UKRP.

 - UKRP agreement/mandate

-- Technical file and documentation review
+- Technical Dossier and documentation review

-- Providing legal advice
+- Providing regulatory advice

 QMS